 To satisfy the inspection, you must meet legal obligations:

 - Grass and undergrowth to be kept under 100mm high for at least 25m around assets.

 - Grass/weeds, leaf litter and similar flammable material around buildings must be removed.

 - Trees should not overhang buildings.
 This preparation gives your assets a chance of survival.

-For rural and rural residential allotments, a 25m wide slashed or grazed area around houses and sheds, and fuel reduced along boundaries is required (and 25m clearance to neighbour’s assets).
+- For rural and rural residential allotments, a 25m wide mown, slashed or heavily grazed area around houses and sheds, and fuel reduced along boundaries is required (and 25m clearance to neighbour’s assets).

-Fire hazards will continue to be monitored and appropriate action needs to be undertaken by all property owners to maintain their assets throughout the declared fire danger period.
+- Fire hazards will continue to be monitored and appropriate action needs to be undertaken by all property owners to maintain their allotment throughout the declared fire danger period.

 Where works are not completed within the time frame nominated on a Fire Direction notice, Council will arrange for the works to be done and invoice the owner.
 An on-the spot infringement of $1600+ will also be issued.

-The Fire Danger Period started on 21 October 2018 and will conclude on a date determined by the CFA in Autumn 2019.
-NO burnoffs are allowed during this time without a permit.
+The Fire Danger Period started on 28 October 2019 and will conclude on a date determined by the CFA in Autumn 2020.
+NO burnoffs are allowed during this time without a permit (from Council or CFA).